 Use the right tools!

-A business analytics tool like Solink can help identify superstar cashiers by overlaying transaction information on top of video recorded by security cameras.
+A business analytics and video surveillance system like Solink can help identify superstar cashiers by overlaying POS transaction information on top of video surveillance footage recorded by security cameras.
 You can easily filter transactions by staff member, transaction length, and total price to see who is best behind the cash and who will be best for training new staff.

 “Change” the way you do cash register training